 Signs of tongue-tie

-Signs your baby or child might have tongue-tie include:
+Here are signs that your baby or child might have tongue-tie:

-- the tip of his tongue looks heart-shaped when his tongue sticks out
+- The tip of your baby’s tongue looks heart-shaped when their tongue sticks out.

-- the tip of his tongue can’t reach the roof of his mouth or past where his lower teeth would be
+- The tip of your baby’s tongue can’t reach the roof of their mouth or further than the edge of their lower lip.

-If you’re breastfeeding and your baby has tongue-tie, you might notice that:
+If you’re breastfeeding and your baby has tongue-tie, you might also notice the following signs:

 Treatment for tongue-tie

 The aim of tongue-tie treatment is to make sure your child’s feeding, nutrition, growth and development aren’t affected by their tongue-tie.